I’m going to cut right to the chase.

 Disclaimer: Affiliate links below.
 Also, I currently host this very site on WP Engine.

 I recommend that you go to WP Engine.
+(That’s an affiliate link).
 I’ve had numerous clients with e-commerce sites on WP Engine, and it’s like night and day compared to their previous hosts.

 I trust WP Engine because they always keep the software up-to-date.
 I never have problems getting things to work like I do on other hosts which are slightly cheaper.